gagern/node-libtidy/README.md

 a.k.a.
 [TidyLib][tidylib]
 which can be used to parse and tidy up HTML 5.
-The library is built as a native node extension, so you don't have to have the HTML Tidy package installed on your system.
+The library is built as a native node extension, compiled from sources shipped with the package.
+So you don't have to have the HTML Tidy package installed on your system.

 ## Alternatives